amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/experiment-duration-estimates.md

 {{/partial:collapse}}

-{{partial:collapse name="What do worst case, average case, and best case mean?"}}
-Amplitude Experiment uses the worst case, average case, and best case to describe the uncertainty inherent in its estimate of the time it takes for a hypothesis test to reach statistical significance:

-* **Best case** estimate of three days: 20% of the time, the experiment reaches statistical significance in three days or less
-* **Average case** estimate of seven days: 50% of the time, the experiment reaches statistical significance in seven days or less
-* **Worst case** estimate of ten days: 80% of the time, the experiment reaches statistical significance in ten days or less
-{{/partial:collapse}}

 {{partial:collapse name="Is there a cap for the duration estimate?"}}
 Yes.
 The duration estimate is currently capped at 40 days, for the following reasons: